KTJO 4×4 Hood Lift Support Kit For Toyota Tacoma – Review

 Hood Strut Kit Install For Tacoma

 Next, install the provided 14mm bolt and nut and tighten it up.
-Once the bottom bolt is tight, it’s time to tighten up your 10mm bolt above.
+Once the bottom bolt is tight, it’s time to tighten up the 10mm bolt above it.
 Repeat this for the other side of the truck.

 Step 2.
 Upper Bracket Hardware Install